 The first piece of advice is to commence preparation only after you have made yourself familiar with what is expected in the English section including the syllabus and the pattern in which the questions are asked.
 Though we admit there is no fixed pattern of CLAT, we are aware that the syllabus for this test is well-defined.
-Sticking to the prescribed areas will be a far better way to energise yourself and instil confidence.
+Sticking to the prescribed areas will be a far better way to energize yourself and instill confidence.
 It makes no sense to concentrate on something that is not likely to appear in the test.
 Apart from sheer wastage of valuable time, it brings disappointment and spreads confusion.
-So, make sure you analyse well.
+So, make sure you analyze well.

 Includes 10 docs & 43 tests

 Speed up your Reading!
 CLAT and all other law entrance exams are timed examinations.
 When you attempt these exams you are essentially racing against the clock.
 So every extra second spent on a question can have an impact on your ability to attempt the remaining ones.
-Reading Comprehension questions are among the more time consuming questions that you are likely to encounter during your exams.
+Reading Comprehension questions are among the more time-consuming questions that you are likely to encounter during your exams.
 The length of passages provided for Reading Comprehension may sometimes be quite large but you must remember that they carry equal weightage as the other questions.
-As a result you must use your time judiciously such that you are able to answer RC questions quickly but correctly.
+As a result, you must use your time judiciously such that you are able to answer RC questions quickly but correctly.
 It is important to increase your reading speed as this is relevant not only to the English section but to the whole paper.
 Your reading speed can be increased if you develop the habit of reading on a regular basis.
 It helps you to solve comprehension.
-Another good way to do this is by reading the Newspaper daily which will not only improve your reading skills but will also help you solve questions on Current Affairs, Legal GK and Legal Reasoning.
+Another good way to do this is by reading the Newspaper daily which will not only improve your reading skills but will also help you solve questions on Current Affairs, Legal GK, and Legal Reasoning.
 Additionally, developing a reading habit by reading plenty of books proves to be extremely fruitful.

 Focus on Important Details: While you are speed reading it is important to comprehend the text too.
 Do not spend time copying everything that is said in the passage or learning every point that is made.

-Identify the most important details like names of persons, places, subjects being referred to and emotions being expressed.
+Identify the most important details like names of persons, places, subjects being referred to, and emotions being expressed.

 While solving such questions, don’t just keep on reading the passage, instead, take a glance at the questions and keep that in mind while reading so that you don’t have to read the passage again and again.